samuel500/TheMemeticist/_posts/2020-04-24-climate-change.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CilVymuAM8A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br/>
 They are alright, but it could be explained much better.
-This from MRU is on cap and trade, not carbon tax, but it has clearer explanation of the economics involved:
+This from MRU is on cap and trade, not carbon tax, but it has a clearer explanation of the economics involved:
 <br/>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9tUb3MDrgEc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>